About Acadia Psychotherapy

 We believe in your capacity to heal.
 Therapy is a space to reconnect with your voice, your power, and your sense of self.
 Through insight, choice, and compassionate challenge, we help you cultivate resilience and self-trust.

-Healing is not about fixing—it’s about remembering.
-We support the integration of fragmented parts of self and the emergence of a more whole, grounded, and aligned you.
+Healing is not about fixing—it’s about integration.
+We support the integration of fragmented parts of self and inviting a deeper connection to self.

 The Golden Mandala of Healing

-Our logo features a golden mandala with eight radiating points, each representing one of the core values that guide our therapeutic work.
-The mandala—a symbol of wholeness and sacred geometry, drawn from the rich traditions of yoga and Eastern philosophy—mirrors our belief that healing is a journey toward integration and self-connection.
-This symbol serves as a reminder of the cyclical nature of growth and the balance between mind, body, and spirit.
-The gold tone reflects resilience, transformation, and the innate capacity within each of us to heal, grow, and reclaim our inner light.
+Our logo features a golden mandala with eight radiating points, each embodying one of the core values that guide our therapeutic approach.
+Inspired by the sacred geometry of yoga and Eastern philosophy, the mandala symbolizes wholeness and the journey toward integration and self-connection.
+It reflects the cyclical nature of healing and the balance between mind, body, and spirit.
+The gold color represents resilience, transformation, and the inner light we all have—the strength to heal, grow, and thrive.

 "Connaît tes racines, porte-les avec fierté, même si elles ont poussé dans la boue."